ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Format macros within module documentation
 -----------------------------------------

-While it is possible to use standard Python formatting macros to control the look of other terms in module documentation, you should do so sparingly.
+While it is possible to use standard Ansible formatting macros to control the look of other terms in module documentation, you should do so sparingly.

 Possible macros include the following: